 11 Things I Quickly Learned After Moving to Colorado

-Eight months ago, we did something I never thought we’d actually do.
-We left our home state of Jersey and flew 1,800 miles west to Colorado, the state we now call home.
-We made the official move on October 31.
+Eight months ago, we did something I never thought we’d actually do—we left our home state of Jersey and flew 1,800 miles west to Colorado, the state we now call home.
+We officially made the move on October 31.

-It also meant that I’d have to tell my employer that I’m heading out west since my husband accepted a job promotion that we couldn’t pass up.
-Fortunately, my employer at the time offered me a remote part-time position.
-(Looking for a job in a new state during a pandemic while trying to get our toddler into daycare was not something I wanted to have to do.)
+It also meant I had to tell my employer that we were headed west, as my husband had accepted a job promotion that was too good to pass up.
+Luckily, my employer offered me a remote part-time position, which was a huge relief—looking for a new job and navigating daycare during a pandemic was definitely not on my to-do list!

 Welcome to the Centennial State!

-Well, now we know what they were referring to.
-And we agree, it’s gorgeous out here and there’s always something to do.
-I think I’ve been more active and outside in the mere eight months I’ve lived in Colorado than the entire 32 years I spent living in Jersey.
+Now that we’re here, we can totally see what they meant.
+Colorado is absolutely stunning, and there’s always something fun to do.
+In fact, I’ve probably been more active in the eight months I’ve lived here than in all the 32 years I spent in Jersey!